Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 6. The bat console with update with the status of the script.
 Note any errors, when completed hit enter as prompted, or close the console.

 ### Development
 There is now a parallel backup version and a procedural backup verion.
 Both have logging on for now to examine time efficency of parallel.
+Parallel is 'unstable' at least until I get around to testing it.

 ### Future Updates
 * Cannot copy an essential file from the dexis directory.
 This is either becuase the file is locked as it is in use, or mirely a user escalation is required.
-This issue need to to be fixed.
-* Some processes may still prevent windows from properly shutting down.
-These processes need to be noted so they can be scripted to shut down.
+This issue will need to to be fixed for a particular use case.
+Not applicable if backup is made soley from Dexis backup export (Which I will now recommend for users, involves extra steps but may be faster)
 * Clean up labels in gui for clear instructions.
+* Update code with changes generated in client version of code.